laurenw30/Reading-Challenge-Widget/README.md

 # Reading-Challenge-Widget
+Widgets
+Widgets are a way to show off what you are reading on your blog, or any other website you have.

+Email Signature
+Shows the cover of the book you're currently reading.
+Your email recipients will always see your most recent book marked Currently Reading.
 2025 Reading Challenge Widget
 Add a widget to your blog or website that shows your progress for the 2025 Reading Challenge.